-Any person who by himself/herself, by his/her servant or agent, or as the servant or agent of another person commits any of the acts enumerated in § 17 may be subject to a civil penalty.
+19.1.
+Assessment of Penaltie s.
+Any p erson who by him self or herself, by his or her servant o r agent, or as the s ervant or agent of another pers son, com mits any of the acts enumerated in § 22 may be assessed by the a civil j penalty of: